daveOnactive/validator-schema-builder/README.md

 # Getting Started with Validator Schema Builder

-This application will help you generates validator schema
+This application will help you generate a validator schema